Table of Contents

 - A combination of six weeks of Retrovir plus three doses of Viramune in the first week of life (at birth, 48 hours after birth, and 96 hours after the second dose)

-After the baby is born, it is recommended that the mother be evaluated to determine whether HIV treatment is recommended for her.
+After the baby is born, it is recommended that the mother start HIV treatment for her own health.

 There are a number of invasive prenatal tests, such as amniocentesis, chorionic villus sampling (CVS), and umbilical blood sampling that may increase the risk of HIV transmission to the baby.
 Talk to your health care provider if you need these tests.
 Certain procedures during delivery, such as invasive monitoring and forceps- or vacuum-assisted delivery, should be avoided if possible.